michael-ts/keychain-promise/README.md

 ## Add
 ```
-UserKeyAdd(db,name,key)
+UserKeyAdd(db,name,group)
 => Promise->bool
 ```
-Given an open SQLite database handle for the user's keychain, a name, and a key for that name, store that name/key pair in the keychain.
+Given an open SQLite database handle for the user's keychain, a name, and the group that name belongs to, stores that name/group pair in the keychain.
+If the group does not already exists, it is created with a random key.
 Returns a promise which resolves to a boolean value indicating success or failure.

 ## Remove